cloudnative-pg/cloudnative-pg/docs/src/certificates.md

 - `ca.crt` – CA certificate used to validate the server certificate, used as `sslrootcert` in clients' connection strings.
-- `ca.key` – The key used to sign the server SSL certificate automatically.
+- `tls.key` – The key used to sign the server SSL certificate automatically.

 #### Server TLS secret